In this webinar series, you will learn how to turn inspections into an easy digital process.

 2- Use data reporting to increase quality and compliance

 Data gives us the ability to see and understand progress of things.
-There is no doubt that it is crucial to provide clear overview of the job progress to project managers or other decision makers.
+It is crucial to provide clear overview of the job progress to project managers or other decision makers.

 It is important that inspector flags issues on time to avoid any project delays.

-With the right digital solution, data can help you with your inspection strategy and make better decisions.
+Data can help you with your inspection strategy and make better decisions.
+That is, with the right digital solution, such as online forms.

-By using real time reporting not only data can be shared easily, also any delays, bottlenecks can be spotted and dealt with in a faster manner.
+By using real time reporting not only data can be shared easily.
+But, any delays, bottlenecks can be spotted and dealt with in a faster manner.

-Working with a digital solution means the records of site inspection tasks and results are saved for future reference and auditing purposes.
+Moreover, working with a digital solution means the records of site inspection tasks and results are saved.
+Particularly for future reference and auditing purposes.
 And it can be very valuable when a hand over to another inspector is needed.

-You will store the key data, not just scanned documents, while optimising the process and collaboration between the teams.
+You will store the key data, not just scanned documents.
+All the while, optimising the process and collaboration between the teams.

-Reacting fast can be a major advantage for companies of any sizes to save time and resources immediately.
+With online forms, reacting fast can be a major advantage for companies of any sizes.
+Simply, to save time and resources immediately.

 3- Attach pictures and signatures on the go

-They can also capture digital signatures from client’s and inspector’s, generating a PDF report instantly on the go.
+They can also capture digital signatures from client’s and inspector’s.
+As well as generating a PDF report instantly on the go.

 4- Look for flexible inspection checklist solutions

-When you are looking for digital solutions to manage site inspections, you must consider solutions that allow you to customise checklists, flow, rules, alerts and more.
+You must consider solutions that allow you to customise checklists, flow, rules, alerts and more.
+That is when you are looking for digital solutions to manage site inspections.
 Nowadays only capturing data is not enough.

-You can always start with a template but it is vital to have the ability to make changes… big or small depending on your own needs.
+You can always start with a site inspection template.
+But, it is vital to have the ability to make changes… big or small depending on your own needs.

 With a tailor-made approach, a comprehensive site inspection delivers a better user experience.